quarrel/broken-flag-emojis-win11-twemoji/README.md

 Most browsers do not support SVG fonts, but Windows 11 does.
 So while you can install an SVG font on your Windows device, the browsers will use a fallback font.
 This means you cannot use a font like [Twemoji Color Font](https://github.com/13rac1/twemoji-color-font) directly.

 A font that supports both SVG and COLR1 is probably the best of both worlds for Windows 11 users.
-I built [Twemoji-16.0.1-SVG-COLR1.ttf](./Twemoji-16.0.1-SVG-COLR1.ttf) here based on updating the repo above to 16.0.1 and used @googlefonts [nanoemoji](https://github.com/googlefonts/nanoemoji) to add the COLR1 tables that all browsers support.
+I built an SVG based font from the most recent Unicode 16.0.1 release of Twemoji, based on updating the repo above to 16.0.1 and used @googlefonts [nanoemoji](https://github.com/googlefonts/nanoemoji) to add the COLR1 tables that all browsers support.

+This gave me the base font here: [Twemoji-16.0.1-SVG-COLR1.ttf](./Twemoji-16.0.1-SVG-COLR1.ttf)

-To pretend this font is the Segoe UI Emoji font I used the font name table from the legit Microsoft version.
+To pretend this font is the Segoe UI Emoji font I used the font name table from the legitimate Microsoft version.
 To extract the name table, I used tools from the amazing [@fonttools](https://github.com/fonttools) folks. [uv](https://docs.astral.sh/uv/getting-started/installation/)/pip and [lots of other packages](https://github.com/fonttools/fonttools?tab=readme-ov-file#installation) are available for them.
 I used `uv tool install fonttools`.

 ```
 # Dump name table from the font we want to pretend to be
 ttx -t "name" -o "emjname.ttx" C:\Windows\Fonts\seguiemj.ttf
 # then merge that name table to font you want to use in place of the above font
-ttx -o "Segoe UI Emoji with Twemoji 16.0.1.ttf" -m "Twemoji 16.0.1.ttf" emjname.ttx
+ttx -o "Segoe UI Emoji with Twemoji 16.0.1.ttf" -m "Twemoji-16.0.1-SVG-COLR1.ttf" emjname.ttx
 ```

 Then follow the installation steps above.

 I've included the current name tables for both Apple Color Emoji and Segoe UI Emoji in the repo.

 The font file name is immaterial to what Windows perceives the font name to be.
-This also means you can revert this process by installing the original files from C:\Windows\Fonts\ as they are not overwritten.
+This also means you can revert this process by re-installing the original files from `C:\Windows\Fonts\` or `%localappdata%\Microsoft\Windows\Fonts\` as they are not overwritten.

 ## Contributing